devcode1981/File-Provider-Storage/doc/howto/mysql.md

 If you ran `bundle install` before, or you've fully installed the GitLab Development Kit, the mysql gem was.
 To make sure the gem will be installed, remove `mysql` in `gitlab/.bundle/config` from the `BUNDLE_WITHOUT` key.
 Run `bundle` in the `gitlab` folder to install mysql.

 Configuration of the database is stored in `gitlab/config/database.yml`.

-Run the following command to update it:
+You can first remove your `gitlab/config/database.yml` file if it already exists by using the command `rm gitlab/config/database.yml` and then run the following to update it:

 ```
-sed -e 's/^  (username|password)/  # \1/' config/database.yml.mysql > config/database.yml
+sed -e '/username:/d' -e '/password:/d' gitlab/config/database.yml.mysql > gitlab/config/database.yml
 ```

 Now you can run `rake dev:setup` and test your code using MySQL for data persistance.